Search for books, e-books, films, journal articles, and other resources.

 NCC students and employees are encouraged to bring their NCC photo ID card to the library service desk to establish library borrowing privileges.
 The NCC ID then becomes a library card for borrowing books and movies, renewing these items online, and requesting books from over 50 North Carolina community college libraries.
 NCC photo ID cards are made in the Student Services department in building A. NCC alumni and citizens of Nash County may borrow books and movies from the Library.
 A government-issued photo identification card is required to apply for a Library Card.

 The Library computer lab provides technology for student success.
 Public patrons from Nash County are also welcome.
 Software includes Microsoft Office Suite, Dreamweaver, Photoshop, InDesign, Blender, Unity, and Unreal Engine and a variety of web browsers are available.
 Patrons may print from computers in the Library computer lab.
-Webcams may be borrowed for Proctortrack exams.
-A dedicated computer for Vet Med Tech and Health Sciences students provides access to ExamSoft.
-Reservations are required for the ExamSoft computer.
-Make a reservation.
+Webcams and headphones may be borrowed from the service desk.

 LibGuides is a user-friendly content management system used by members of the library team to curate web guides to assist patrons with research projects.
 Click here for the full list of NCC LibGuides